 Bill ended up making roasted red pepper and Brie soup with fresh, homemade bread.
 We paired it with a lovely white wine from Italy.
 Here are a few photos…

 Although the weather is pretty crappy today, we decided to venture into Frankfurt to try a Georgian restaurant called Pirosmani.
 Regular readers might remember that last year, before we moved to Wiesbaden, we tried an excellent Georgian restaurant in Stuttgart called Tshito Gwrito.
 We were bowled over by the food at the Georgian restaurant in Stuttgart and hoped to be similarly impressed by Pirosmani.
-This restaurant is near the Frankfurt Zoo, as well as a large parking garage, so getting there are parking is super easy.
+This restaurant is near the Frankfurt Zoo, as well as a large parking garage, so getting there and parking is super easy.
 Making reservations is also easy, since they are on OpenTable.

 I lived in Armenia for two years.
 Armenia is just south of Georgia and the cuisine is kind of similar.
 I haven’t found any Armenian restaurants in Germany yet, but Georgian food is somewhat accessible.
 Frankfurt has at least two restaurants featuring cuisine from this country in the Caucasus.
 Edited to add, my German friend Susanne has done her best to find Armenian restaurants for me.
 They do exist here, but some of them are German or Russian hybrids.

 We arrived about twenty minutes early for our 1:00pm reservation.
 Although the place opened for lunch at 11:30am, there wasn’t a soul in there.
 We had to climb stairs to get to the dining room.
 On the first floor, there is a cigar bar, nicely decorated with Georgian bric a brac.
 Georgian wines are wonderful and, I’m sure if I liked to smoke cigars, they would go very well with tobacco.